In the UK there is currently no hotel occupancy tax and to my knowledge no intention to introduce one.

 - other direct costs of letting the property, like phone calls, stationery and advertising

-Of course you can hire your Auntie Doreen to be your cleaner/receptionist/accountant and pay her a tidy sum for a hours work and claim that on your expenses too.
+Of course you can hire a relative to be your cleaner/receptionist/accountant and pay her a tidy sum for a hours work and claim that on your expenses too.
+If Members of Parliament do it so can you.

 Apportioning your income and expenses